anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 In section [3.4](./ts2-manual.md#34-setup---provision-gemini-enterprise-workbench-instance), we created a workbench instance.
 Lets upload the crimes notebook [here](../notebooks/chicago-crimes-analytics-jupyter.ipynb) and execute it, this time with Jupyter kernel.<br>
 Note: File-Open from URL option does not work.
 Please download the notebook [here](../notebooks/chicago-crimes-analytics-jupyter.ipynb) to local, we will upload from local.

+1. Open 'JupyterLab' on your workbench instance

 ![README](../images/ts2-13a.png)
 <br><br>

+2. Download the notebook [here](../notebooks/chicago-crimes-analytics-jupyter.ipynb) locally.

+3. Upload the notebook from local

 ![README](../images/ts2-13b.png)
 <br><br>